siudn/restaurant-page/README.md

 # restaurant-page

-Restaurant page in JavaScript.
-Using npm and webpack.
+Restaurant page in JavaScript, but with classes and importing and exporting and npm and webpack and all that good stuff.

 Use `npm install` for dependencies after cloning ‼️